wp-plugins/quick-contact-form/readme.txt

 No but I've inherited 2 ancient, deaf and grumpy Persians.

 == Changelog ==

+= 6.7 =
+*   Added new multi use field
+*   Made Captcha a selectable field
+*   Added new styles for input fields
+*   fixed minor bugs (including the wrong shortcode)

 = 6.6.2 =
 *	Fix so submit buttons now work properly